Michael A. Taylor Player Props: Twins vs. Blue Jays

 Michael A. Taylor At The Plate

-- Taylor has four doubles, six home runs and six walks while hitting .211.
+- Taylor is hitting .205 with four doubles, six home runs and six walks.

-- In 11.6% of his games this year, he has hit a home run, and 4.4% of his trips to the plate.
+- He has hit a home run in five games this year (11.4%), homering in 4.3% of his trips to the plate.

-- Taylor has driven home a run in nine games this season (20.9%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on one occasion..
+- Taylor has driven in a run in nine games this season (20.5%), including four games with more than one RBI (9.1%).
+He has also driven home three or more of his team's runs in one contest.

-- He has scored at least one run 14 times this year (32.6%), including one multi-run game.
+- He has scored at least once 14 times this season (31.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.